 Housing costs in Lakeville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lakeville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lakeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lakeville is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lakeville who work in sales jobs (13.26%), management occupations (10.62%), and office and administrative support (10.53%).
+There are especially a lot of people living in Lakeville who work in sales jobs (13.44%), office and administrative support (11.77%), and management occupations (9.90%).

 Also of interest is that Lakeville has more people living here who work in computers and math than 95% of the places in the US.

-The population of Lakeville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.47% of adults in Lakeville have a bachelor's degree or even advanced degree.
+The citizens of Lakeville are very well educated compared to the average community in the nation: 39.23% of adults in Lakeville have a bachelor's degree or even advanced degree.

 The people who call Lakeville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lakeville residents report their race to be White, followed by Asian.
+The greatest number of Lakeville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lakeville include Irish, English, Italian, Portuguese, and German.

 The most common language spoken in Lakeville is English.
 Other important languages spoken here include Portuguese and Spanish.